lathamfell/AAAH/README.md

     `python AAAH.py`

 2. A list of scheduled appointments will be displayed.
-14 appointments will be visible at once.
+Groups of 14 appointments will be visible at once.
+Use the arrow keys to scroll through the full list.

-3. To scroll through the list of appointments, use the arrow keys.

-4. To delete an appointment, type the appoinment ID, followed by the Enter key.
+3. To cancel an appointment, type the appoinment ID, followed by the Enter key.
+This will send a cancellation email to the student and send an iCal to you to remove the appointment from your calendar.

-5. To refresh the list of appointments, type 'r'.
+4. To refresh the list of appointments, type 'r'.
+This will remove the cancelled appointments from your display.

-6. To quit the AAAH tool, type 'q'.
+5. To quit the AAAH tool, type 'q'.
+You will be returned to the `~/AAAH` directory.

 3.